ericmdantas/aliv/README.md

---proxyTarget, --pxt             the http/https server where the proxy will "redirect" --proxyWhen, --pxw               when the proxy should be activated; like --pxw /api/* --root, --ro                     set the root to a different folder, like "./src/my/deep/folder/"
+--proxyTarget, --pxt             the http/https server where the proxy will "redirect" --proxyWhen, --pxw               when the proxy should be activated; like --pxw /api/* --root, --ro                     set the root to a different folder, like "./src/my/deep/folder/" --watch, --w                     choose to watch for files change or not
 ```